UCITS Funds

 OUTLOOK

 Additionally, we prefer a modestly longer duration, with a focus on the front end of the US Treasury yield curve and select emerging-market countries.
 We are adjusting our investment approach to benefit from a steeper yield curve, particularly in the US and Germany, to position for potential economic slowdowns or shifts towards more expansionary fiscal policies.
+In our currency strategy, we hold an underweight position in the US dollar, particularly against a diversified basket of developed and emerging-market currencies, such as the euro, the Japanese yen, and the Brazilian real.

 Unless otherwise indicated, all listed data represents past performance.
 There is no guarantee of future performance, nor are fund shares guaranteed.
 Funds are issued by Payden & Rygel Global, Ltd., which is authorised and regulated by the Financial Conduct Authority.
 The investment products and services of Payden & Rygel are not available in the United Kingdom to private investors.
 The value of an investment may fall as well as rise and an investor may get back less than the amount that has been invested.
 Income from an investment may fluctuate in value in money terms.
 Changes in rates of exchange may cause the value of an investment to go up or down.